-And listen to what Teach For America alumnus Dymir Arthur has to say about his experience.
+Listen to what TFA alum Dymir Arthur has to say about his experience.

-Each year, Teach For America provides identity-based professional development summits for staff.
+Each year, TFA provides identity-based professional development summits for staff.
 Our African American staff convenes annually for The Gathering.
 The Gathering 2015: Building Leadership, Advocacy, Community, and Partnership was held in St. Louis with more than 400 staff engaged in advocacy, leadership development, and community support experiences.

 In The News

 We are an asset because we are affirming, because we are role models, and because we challenge them to imagine new possibilities of what it means to be black and low-income.

 In the face of these realities, we have no time to waste.
 This school year marked the first in which the majority of public school students are minorities.

 Black Principals: How To Strengthen The Pipeline